kyma-project/busola/docs/contributor/testing-strategy.md

 # Testing Strategy

-Each pull request to the repository triggers CI/CD jobs that verify the Busola configuration, build and run integration tests.
+Each pull request (PR) to the repository triggers CI/CD jobs that verify the Busola configuration, build and run integration tests.

 - `pre-busola-web-deployment-check` - Checks if the Busola web image in deployment is bumped correctly.
 - `pre-busola-backend-deployment-check` - Checks if the Busola backend image in deployment is bumped correctly.
 The check runs only when PR changes affect the backend.